ankaAR/bestiario5e/_creatures/strahd-von-zarovich.md

 ***Misty Escape.*** When he drops to 0 hit points outside his coffin, Strahd transforms into a cloud of mist (as in the Shapechanger trait) instead of falling unconscious, provided that he isn't in running water or sunlight.
 If he can't transform, he is destroyed.

 >While he has 0 hit points in mist form, he can't revert to his vampire form, and he must reach his coffin within 2 hours or be destroyed.
 Once in his coffin, he reverts to his vampire form.
-He is then paralyzed until he regains at least 1 hit point.
+He is then paralizado until he regains at least 1 hit point.
 After spending 1 hour in his coffin with 0 hit points, he regains 1 hit point.

 ***Regeneration.*** Strahd regains 20 hit points at the start of his turn if he has at least 1 hit point and isn't in running water or sunlight.
 If he takes radiant damage or damage from holy water, this trait doesn't function at the start of his next turn.